zarat/VM/README.md

 # vm
-A virtual machine executing bytecode
+A virtual machine executing 32 bit bytecode.

 <pre>
 // compile and run a binary